 What is a Sound Bath?
+Learn the reasons to try it!

 A sound bath is an experience where a practitioner plays musical instruments to relax the body and calm the mind.